 Based in Victoria, British Columbia, Aurinia seeks to become a commercial-stage biopharmaceutical company.
-We are currently developing voclosporin, as a novel and potentially best-inclass CNI with clinical data in over 2,600 patients across various indications including LN, transplantation, psoriasis, various forms of uveitis, FSGS and DES.
-We are currently preparing to seek regulatory approval of voclosporin for the potential treatment of LN.
+We are currently developing voclosporin, as a novel and potentially best-inclass CNI with clinical data in over 2,600 patients across various indications including LN, transplantation, psoriasis, various forms of uveitis, proteinuric kidney disease and DES.